Nikon 16 85mm vr lens review

 Nikkor 16 85mm 16mm f5.6

 The lens has reasonable optical quality at all focal lengths and apertures.
 The distortion at the wide end is less that the distortion of the 18-200 lens.
-Chromatic aberration is well controlled.
+Chromatic aberration is app.
+1.5 pix at the two ends of zoom range if you shoot in raw (newer camera correct jpg-s automatically, some software like NX pro as well).
 The distortion at 16mm is quite small compare to the wide angle which is very useful.

 The lens able to produce nice bookeh.